 Hawaii Volcanoes National Park is one of two national parks within the Hawaiian Islands (the other is Haleakala National Park on Maui).
-I work as a concierge for Expedia on Oahu, and the most popular question I get is “how do we see the volcano?”
+I work as a concierge for Expedia on Oahu, and the most popular question I get from guests is “how do we see the volcano?”
 Visiting an active volcano and seeing molten lava are two of the main reason visitors come from all over the world to Hilo.
 So whether you’ll be visiting for one day or one week, I’ll explain in this post how you can maximize your time in Volcanoes National Park, one of the most popular attractions on the Big Island of Hawaii.

 Park entry is $25 per vehicle and your pass is valid for four days from the time of entry.
 The park is open 24 hours and is free of charge after 7:00 PM.
 I highly recommend visiting the park at night so you can see Halema’uma’u Crater up close and personal as it spews and crashes waves of molten lava inside the caldera, which is visible from the lookout at Jaggar Museum.